johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/ForceNetworkInProcess.md

 # ForceNetworkInProcess

 ## Force networking code to run in the browser process (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 83.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 83.

 ## Supported versions